observatorycontrolsystem/ocs_example/README.md

 This example project provides a docker-compose file which launches an [Observation Portal](https://github.com/observatorycontrolsystem/observation-portal), a [Configuration Database](https://github.com/observatorycontrolsystem/configdb), and a [Downtime Database](https://github.com/observatorycontrolsystem/downtime) all connected together with pre-populated sample data.

 ## Credentials
 By default, the Observation Portal will have a single account created with the username `test_user` and the password `test_pass`.
-This can be used to login to the Observation Portal or the admin interface of the Configuration Database.
+This can be used to login to the Observation Portal or the admin interface of the Configuration or Downtime Databases.

 ## Example Data